Frequently Asked Questions

 A: Fundamentally, MoMath’s summer program inspires children to see the beauty in mathematics and to study math in an informal learning environment while exposing them to diverse areas of mathematics.
-Our class sizes are small and our counselors are plentiful.
-All our activities are hands-on and sometimes even full-body interactive.
+Our class sizes are small and our counselors are attentive.
+All activities are hands-on and sometimes even full-body interactive.
 We instill in children a sense that math is fun and much broader than the material they see in school, so that they go home exclaiming, “Wow, math is cool!”

 Q: What does a typical day look like in summer camp?

 A: Campers start the day with an exhibit challenge to wake up their minds and their bodies.
 Then, they break up into their appropriate sections to take an intensive, educator-led session focused on a math activity related to that week’s theme.
 Next, they regroup alongside their community of peers to explore one of the many connections to mathematics, whether that is music, dance, science, writing, or arts and crafts — magic happens when a room of young math enthusiasts get together with a creative purpose.
-Lunch is eaten enthusiastically as a communal gathering, usually with a few Rubik’s cubes, mathematical riddles, or puzzles floating around the room.
-Many of our campers also prefer to read at lunchtime.
+Lunch is eaten enthusiastically as a communal gathering, often with a few Rubik’s cubes, mathematical riddles, or puzzles floating around the room.
+Some of our campers also prefer to read at lunchtime or play board games.
 After lunch, an excursion to the park or exploration time in the Museum leaves campers physically exhausted but mentally ready to tackle another intensive, educator-led session.
 As time permits, campers explore another of the many connections to mathematics, perhaps this time with modular origami, magic card tricks, or juggling.
 The day ends with Camper’s Choice, which gives each camper the option to finish up an earlier activity, extend or explore something they learned that day, or work on an ongoing project for the week.
 While most campers go home at regular dismissal, a handful of campers stay for the extended day, which allows them to take advantage of the Museum’s 40+ exhibits while guided by MoMath’s knowledgeable Museum staff.